China Oct exports beat forecasts, offer buffer to slowing domestic economy | Malay Mail

-BEIJING, Nov 7 — China’s export growth slowed in October but beat forecasts as booming global demand for holiday seasons, an easing power crunch and mitigating supply chain disruptions offset some pressures facing the world’s second-largest economy.
+BEIJING, Nov 7 — China’s export growth slowed in October but beat forecasts, helped by booming global demand ahead of winter holiday seasons, an easing power crunch and an improvement in supply chains that had been badly disrupted by the coronavirus pandemic.

 Outbound shipments jumped 27.1 per cent in October from a year earlier, slower than September’s 28.1 per cent gain.
 Analysts polled by Reuters had forecast growth would ease to 24.5 per cent.

-Zhiwei Zhang, chief economist at Pinpoint Asset Management, said the strong exports would help to mitigate the weakening domestic economy, and offer the government with more room to manoeuvre economic policy.
+Zhiwei Zhang, chief economist at Pinpoint Asset Management, said the strong exports would help to mitigate the weakening domestic economy, and give the government greater room for manoeuvre on economic policy.

-“The government can afford to wait ‘til the year end to loosen monetary and fiscal policies, now that exports provide a buffer to smooth the economic slowdown,” he said.
+“The government can afford to wait until the year-end to loosen monetary and fiscal policies, now that exports provide a buffer to smooth the economic slowdown,” he said.

-Recent data has pointed to a manufacturing slowdown.
+Recent data has pointed to a slowdown in manufacturing.
 Factory activity shrank for a second month in October, an official survey showed, while growth in industrial output eased to the lowest since March 2020 — the first wave of the pandemic.

-However, under heavy government intervention, some supply constraints have started to ease in recent weeks.
-A power crunch — triggered by a shortage of coal, tougher emission standards and strong industrial demand - has started to ease after heavy government intervention.
+However, under heavy government intervention, some supply constraints have started to ease in recent weeks, including a power crunch that had been triggered by a shortage of coal, tougher emission standards and strong industrial demand.

-Premier Li Keqiang said on Tuesday that China’s government will take measures to support the industrial sector as the economy faces renewed downward pressures.
+Premier Li Keqiang said on Tuesday the government would take measures to support the industrial sector as the economy faces renewed downward pressures.

-Imports jumped 20.6 per cent in October from a year earlier, accelerating from a 17.6 per cent gain in September but missing the expectations for a rise of 25 per cent.
+Imports jumped 20.6 per cent in October from a year earlier, accelerating from a 17.6 per cent gain in September but well below expectations for a rise of 25 per cent.

-China’s crude oil imports plunged in October to their lowest since September 2018, while coal imports slowed as domestic production boomed.
-Purchases of iron ore slipped for a second month on easing demand.
+Goldman Sachs data showed the value of crude oil imports grew 56.3 per cent year-on-year, up from 34.9 per cent in September, and the value of coal imports rose 292 per cent on-year, accelerating further from a 234 per cent gain in September, as the global energy crunch and post-Covideconomic recovery drove up commodity prices.

-The country’s economy grew 4.9 per cent in the July-September quarter from a year earlier, the weakest reading since the third quarter of last year.
+The world’s second largest economy grew 4.9 per cent in the July-September quarter from a year earlier, the weakest reading since the third quarter of last year.

 China’s trade surplus with the United States was US$40.75 billion in October, Reuters calculations based on customs data showed, down from US$42 billion in September.